 A visit to Brac Island is a must when in Split!
 Sea kayaking is a great way to explore its hidden coves and caves.
-Take some time to relax on Golden Horn beach – known for being one of Croatia’s most beautiful beaches.
+Take some time to relax on Golden Horn Beach, which is known for being one of Croatia’s most beautiful beaches.
 Then, why not head to Vidova Gora for breathtaking views?

 21. Take a Sunset Boat Cruise

 What better way to end the day in Split than with a sunset boat cruise?
-Take in the stunning views of the city from a different perspective as you sail through the waters of the Adriatic Sea.
+Take in the stunning city views from a different perspective as you sail through the waters of the Adriatic Sea.
 Relax on deck as you sip a glass of champagne and enjoy the picturesque scenery, or see what treasures you can find in the crystal-clear waters below.

-A sunset boat cruise offers plenty of opportunities for romance, too – from stargazing under the night sky to sampling delicious local dishes.
+A sunset boat cruise also offers plenty of opportunities for romance – from stargazing under the night sky to sampling delicious local dishes.
 You’ll also enjoy live music on board, creating a unique atmosphere as you sail along the turquoise waters.

 See Related: Best All-Inclusive Resorts Without a Passport

 22. Relax at One of the Many Beaches

 Split has plenty of beautiful beaches to choose from, and they are the perfect place to relax and enjoy some sun, sea, and sand.
 This area has many options to satisfy multiple desires – from family-friendly sandy beaches ideal for paddling pools to party beach bars lined with loungers where you can dance all day!

 If you’re looking for a tranquil spot, head to Komolac Beach, just 15 minutes from Split.
 Here, you can soak up the stunning views of the Adriatic Sea, as well as take part in activities such as kayaking or snorkeling.
 Meanwhile, Bacvice Beach is one of Split’s most popular beaches and home to some of the best beach bars in town.